 Some people may have options besides long-term disability insurance.

 Workers’ Compensation covers some work-related disabilities.
-But less than five percent of disabling accidents and illnesses are work related.5
+But less than one percent of disabling accidents and illnesses are work related.
+4

 Meanwhile Social Security Disability Insurance (SSDI) may be not enough to live on.

 - At the beginning of 2021, Social Security paid an average monthly disability benefit of $1,277.5

 Remember that disability claims are not uncommon and disability insurance is specifically designed to help alleviate the stress associated with this financially daunting situation.

 Discover more from MassMutual…